TimGrt/Ansible-Workshop-Exercises/docs/day1/ansible-core-playbook.md

 ansible                    : ok=3    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-Run the the `ansible-navigator run apache.yml` playbook for a second time, and compare the output.
-The output "CHANGED" now shows `0` instead of `1` and the color changed from yellow to green.
-This makes it easier to spot when changes have occured when running the Ansible playbook.
+Execute the command `ansible-playbook apache.yml` for a second time, and compare the output.

 ### Step 4 - Extend your Playbook: Start & Enable Apache